Toolkit and Resources: AI in Education

 This guide serves as your primer on integrating Artificial Intelligence (AI) and generative AI technologies, like ChatGPT, into the academic environment at Moraine Valley Community College (MVCC).
 Our aim is to help you to navigate these innovative tools within the framework of academic integrity, providing both insights and practical applications.

-Academic Integrity – MVCC Policy Statement
+Artificial Intelligence – MVCC Policy Statement

 Crafting Instructor/Course Specific Syllabus Statements